Skip to content

 Electoral Area B director Mark Gisborne said according to a staff report, it looks like 14.5 per cent of the volume of recyclables collected at the Town Centre recycling depot is ICI.

 This is a cascading problem, as most landfills prohibit recyclable materials in municipal solid waste, or charge penalties, the report stated.
-To avoid these additional problems, the qRD must create, or contract out, an ICI recycling solution, according to the report.
+To avoid these additional problems, qRD must create, or contract out, an ICI recycling solution, according to the report.

 Gisborne asked if the regional district starts taking the ICI into the waste stream, would the landfill in Washington State take that material?